 As I write this, I’ve got the news on and I’m watching two other websites for news updates on the Etiwanda Fire here in Rancho Cucamonga.
 Currently, the fire’s about 1.5-2 miles from my house, depending on wind and who you listen to, but we’re the fortunate ones — it’s quickly encroaching on other neighborhoods and my heart goes out to them.
-According to the Cal Fire Data website, which you can find here, one structure was damaged and considering it’s over 1,000 acres burned and out of control, that’s pretty good stats so far.
+According to the Cal Fire Data website, one structure was damaged and considering it’s over 1,000 acres burned and out of control, that’s pretty good stats so far.

 Here’s what I saw this morning right here in my neighborhood.

 It started out as one fire in the Etiwanda Preserve, a beautiful hiking area in the foothills not far from here, and with the wind gusting around 70-80 mph, spot fires are a concern.
 It’s too windy for the heli-tankers and other aircraft to get up in the air, but according to the news just a few minutes ago, the winds have slowed a bit.
 Bad news is that they are due to pick back up again in the morning.

 This isn’t our first fire situation.
 It’s just one of those things about living in Southern California, much like storms and other disasters that occur all over the country.
 Scary and concerning, and we have memories of the Grand Prix fire back in 2003 that had our air so black and thick with ash, we had to evacuate though our home was still a few miles away from actual flame.
 (We watched that fire from our windows and our yard.
 We’ll never forget seeing the helicopter catch fire on the ridge.)